 -The Dark Walk: One of six large tunnels dug by Makuta’s Rahkshi during the final days of his rule.
 Large enough to encompass a walking legion, it runs directly from the doorstep of the Koro down into Mangaia.
 Exudes a definite aura of odiousness, and is generally avoided.

+During the days when Ko-Koro was led by Akiri Matoro, the Ko-Matoran built it into a veritable mountain fortress, a far cry from the humble monastic village from the days of Makuta.
+Tall walls, sprinkled with guard parapets, look out on the icy expanses around and define the village's edge.
 Massive bridges of ice, many of which are lined with small shops and tourist traps, span over a huge crevasse.
 These bridges connect the opposite walls of the village, and these walls are holed out for many more shops and living spaces.
-Most villagers are housed in a central complex on a flat portion of the village in domed huts not unlike those seen elsewhere on the island.
-At the opposite end of the crevasse from the Koro’s gateway is the towering Sanctum.
-Though once a temple, it has since been expanded to be a majestic citadel of ice that houses not only the ancient Wall of Prophesy but also Akiri Matoro and his advisors.
+A central complex on a flat portion of the village, filled with domed huts not unlike those seen elsewhere on the island, serves as the Koro's trade hub.
+The towering Sanctum, once only a temple, was expanded into be a majestic citadel of ice that houses not only the ancient Wall of Prophesy but also living spaces and armories.